surface74/rsschool-jsfe2023q1/self-introduction/index.md

   Some times ago I've become passionate the Web Development.
 It provides you enless possibilities for develope anything you can imagine just in a few lines of code.

-  My last project is programm for gathering data from devices which send emails.
+  My last project is a programm for gathering data from devices which send emails.
 The goal is to introduce this data to Enterprise level.
-To reach this purpose I have check
+The task includes: check senders' addresses, email subjects, type of attachments and so on.
+Then I need to extract data from messages and save them to SQL Server.
+To solve it I've used NODE.JS by combining 3 modules together.
+It works perfect but there's one problem - I still can't compile it to executable file.

   I believe, that my ability to learn and to gain new skills will lead me through this path of becoming a professional Frontend Developer.